codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 #### Request Routing Service
 The Request Routing Service is installed on the same cluster as the Codefresh Runtime in the customer environment.
-It receives requests from the ingress controller (ingress) or the Tunnel Client (ingress-less), and forwards the request URLs to the Application Proxy, and webhooks directly to the Event Sources.
+It receives requests from the ingress controller (ingress) or the Tunnel Client (tunnel-based), and forwards the request URLs to the Application Proxy, and webhooks directly to the Event Sources.

 >Important:
   The Request Routing Service is available from runtime version 0.0.543 and higher.
   Older runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.

 #### Tunnel Server
-Applies only to _ingress-less_ runtimes in hybrid installation environments.
+Applies only to _tunnel-based_ runtimes in hybrid installation environments.
 The Codefresh Tunnel Server is installed in the Codefresh platform.
 It communicates with the enterprise cluster located behind a NAT or firewall.

 The Tunnel Server: